syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

      (e.g., "WindowsForms", "WPF", "WinUI", "UWP", "MAUI", "Xamarin", "Blazor", "FileFormats")

-  **31.1.17 or later:** Installers are organized by edition.
+  **31.1.17 or later:** Installers were organized by platforms, and the **'File Formats'** platform has been divided into multiple platforms to improve installer experience.

      (e.g., "WindowsForms", "WPF", "WinUI", "UWP", "MAUI", "Blazor", "PDF", "Word", "Excel", "PowerPoint", "PDFViewer", "WordEditor", "SpreadsheetEditor")

-	 For more details on the edition breakdown, refer to this [KB](https://support.syncfusion.com/kb/article/21200/how-to-know-installer-changes--essential-studio-v31117).
+	 For more details on the platform breakdown, refer to this [KB](https://support.syncfusion.com/kb/article/21200/how-to-know-installer-changes--essential-studio-v31117).

   **Version:**  Change the value for /version: to the required version (e.g., "26.2.4").